codefellows/seattle-code-301n24/curriculum/class-10/facilitator/README.md

 ### Code Review

-> Code Review for today is covered when you break the students up into groups and them work together.
+- This is a great chance to break students into small groups and have them take turns discussing how they refactored their code and help each other fix broken code.

 ### In Memory Persistence